gtiosclub/rails-site/app/assets/tutorials/home.md

 # [CLICK HERE FOR TUTORIALS](tutorials)
 ## Announcements

-No particular annoucements.
-Our first meeting is 1/14, the first week we get back from school.
+<strike>No particular annoucements.
+Our first meeting is 1/14, the first week we get back from school.</strike>

+THERE IS NO MEETING THE FIRST WEEK OF SCHOOL.
+FIRST MEETING IS 1/21 NOT 1/14

 Join the facebook group at https://www.facebook.com/groups/iosgatech.